learning-gardens/-meta/README.md

 See also our are.na channel: [are.na/edouard-u/learning-gardens](https://www.are.na/edouard-u/learning-gardens).
 Poke around to get a sense for what we’re aiming for.

 Sign up for Slack and github: [learning-gardens.github.io/](http://learning-gardens.github.io/).

+We’re using Figma to keep a messy desk on branding/ideation.

 ## Story